apecloud/kubeblocks/docs/api_docs/kubeblocks-for-kafka/cluster-management/start-stop-a-cluster.md

 ## Start a cluster

-You can stop a cluster by OpsRequest or changing the YAML file of the cluster.
+You can start a cluster by OpsRequest or changing the YAML file of the cluster.

 <Tabs>